 2. DEFINITIONS AND INTERPRETATION

 “Legitimate Interest” means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
-We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
-We do not use your personal data for activities where our interests are overridden by the impact on you unless we have your consent or are otherwise required or permitted to by law.
-You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us using the details in section 13; and “personal data” means any information about an individual from which that person can be directly or indirectly identified.
+We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data on the basis of our legitimate interests.
+We do not use your personal data for activities where our interests are overridden by the impact on you.
+You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us using the details in section 15; and “personal data” means any information relating to an identified or identifiable natural person.

 3. INFORMATION ABOUT US